exasol/bucketfs-client/doc/system_requirements.md

 ### Copying Files
 `feat~copying-files~1`

-BFSC supports copying file from and to buckets in BucketFS.
+BFSC supports copying files from and to buckets in BucketFS.

 Rationale:

-This allows uploading UFDs, configuration and drivers or checking the contents of files on BucketFS.
+This allows uploading UFDs, configuration files and drivers, or checking the contents of files on BucketFS.

+Needs: req

+### Listing Contents
+`feat~listing-contents~1`

+BFSC supports listing the contents of a bucket in BucketFS.

+Needs: req

+### Deleting Files
+`feat~deleting-files~1`

+BFSC supports deleting files inside a bucket in BucketFS.

 Needs: req